atfintech/CodeKit/about.md

 title: About
 ---

 Fintech is all around us and growing.
-If you're interested in this industry, FinTech to Go is the fastest way for you to access the best content quickly.
+If you're interested in this industry, FinTech Band is the fastest way for you to access the best content quickly.

 Sources 200K, then individually curated